 Below are several suggestions to help your personal recovery as well as to hasten the recovery of your community:

-Contact your local government or relevant state government for information about recovery.
+You can also contact your local government or relevant state government for information about recovery.

 This information has been developed by Australian Red Cross and the Australian Psychological Society to provide general information in order to help people deal with the consequences of a disaster.